OpenSpace/OpenSpace-Docs/content/universe/local-universe/local-group/index.md

 ## Collisions and mergers

 Surrounding the Milky Way and Andromeda are a bevy of dwarf galaxies---smaller, often irregular galaxies, that contain hundreds of millions to a few billion stars.
 These dwarf galaxies are typically under the gravitational influence of a larger galaxy, and are often shredded by them at some point over their lifetime.
 Collisions between galaxies are common, and these smaller galaxies may even be the lifeblood for a larger galaxy by instigating star formation and replenishing its star-forming gas.

+As these dwarf galaxies orbit and interact with their parent galaxy, the Milky Way and Andromeda collections are heading toward one another.
+Separated by about 3 million light years, they are moving toward one another at a rate of 120 kilometers per second, or 275,000 miles per hour.

 :::{figure} local_group_andromeda.png